 Factor this into how you recruit people.
 Your e-Commerce culture shapes the type of person you want.
 It’s not just about technical skills, but the way they think about customers.
 The way they come up with ideas to meet their needs.
-It’s easier to have an e-Commerce business where everyone can be creative, if it’s part of your culture.
+You want an e-Commerce business where everyone can be creative, and that’s easier if it’s part of your culture.

-Factor this into how you train people.
-Use your e-Commerce culture to motivate and inspire teams to focus on customer needs and come up with creative ideas to meet those needs.
+Factor this also into how you train people.
+Use your e-Commerce culture to motivate and inspire teams to focus on customer needs.
+To come up with creative ideas to meet those needs.

 There are many different ways to organise e-Commerce teams.
 It often depends on your online business model.

 Clearly identify an overall e-Commerce leader (more on leadership shortly).
-They need to set the direction, resolve issues and take a more holistic view.
+They should set the direction, resolve issues and take a more holistic view.